github/opensource.guide/docs/translations.md

 ## Keeping a translation updated

-Git is pretty good at making it easy to see what files have changed.
+Git is pretty good at tracking files that have changed.
 We'll try to make it as easy as possible for you to keep your translation up to date.

-These directions assume you have two [remotes](https://git-scm.com/docs/git-remote) configured for your local clone of is repository.

-0. `origin` - the translation fork.
-If you didn't originally clone this from the fork, you can update it with `git mote set-url origin https://github.com/[yourname]/open-source-guide.git`
+Note: These directions assume the `origin` [remote](https://git-scm.com/docs/git-remote) is the translation fork.
+If you didn't originally clone the repository from the fork, you can update it with `git remote set-url origin https://github.com/[yourname]/opensource.guide.git`.
-0. `upstream` - `git remote add upstream https://github.com/github/open-source-guide.git`

 Here is the recommended process:

 0. Run `$ script/sync-translation` to merge the latest changes from upstream and open a Pull Request on your fork.
 0. If files requiring translation have been modified, they will be added to a checklist in the Pull Request.
 0. Once all files have been updated, merge the pull request.

+Run this script as often as you want to keep your translation up to date.